kianzq/kianUNI-CYBSEC-PROJ-Portfolio/DAMS/README.md

 ## Technologies
 SQL (MySQL), Access Control, Secure Database Design ...

-> Note: All examples are sanitized and for educational purposes only.
+> Note: This project is based on a university assignment and has been adapted for portfolio purposes.
+All content is sanitized and does not include exploit payloads or sensitive information.